-Thanks to Maryland Master Naturalist Debbie Satorius for these articles on . . .
+Thanks to Maryland Master Naturalist Debbie Satorius for these articles and photos on . . .

 - Monarchs live in North, Central, and South America as well as Australia, some Pacific Islands, India, and Western Europe.